gauthamchettiar/gauthamchettiar.github.io/_drafts/2019-06-09-golang-explained-to-python-developer-p1.md

 {: class="note-yellow"}

 ### types; tldr
-So here's the major out takes of the types in go,
+So here's the major takeaway from this section,
 1. For all integer type values use `int` and let Go take care of the storage size.
 Use storage size specific `int8`, `int16`, `int32`, `int64` only when you are keen on saving memory.
 2. If you are sure that a value can never become negative, like `appleCount` you may use `uint` instead of `int`.
 And again, use storage size specific `uint8`, `uint16`, `uint32`, `uint64` only when you are keen on saving memory.
 3. If you have a floating point value, you can use `float32` to store the same. `float64` is generally an overkill for most of the tasks, but if you are processing something that require extreme precision it's better to use `float64`.